bwentwor/geospatial/pushing_starter_app.md

 ##What to do next
 {: #next notoc}

-* Go to your application overview page, accessible from the {{site.data.keyword.Bluemix_short}} dashboard, to verify that your application started successfully.
+* Go to your application overview page, accessible from the {{site.data.keyword.Bluemix_notm}} dashboard, to verify that your application started successfully.
 * Launch your application to see it in your browser.
 You can find your application's URL (or "route") on the application overview page.
 The web page for the sample application displays information about the status of the REST API calls in the application code and the events {{site.data.keyword.geospatialshort_Geospatial}} detects.